Imagine the following…

-Polarized training for the win – most often?
+Polarised training for the win – most often?

-Overall, these results clearly favor the polarized training model.
+Overall, these results clearly favor the polarised training model.
 It performed best across all performance parameters, with the exception of power at low intensity.
 And, even here the difference between POL and HIIT was quite marginal (3 percentage points).

 Furthermore, it is exciting to see double digit development is such well-trained athletes (10-20 weekly training hours).
 It is interesting to see that such high performance gains were achieved without increasing the weekly training hours substantially.

 Even more interesting is the fact that these riders used the traditional 4×4 min high-intensity interval.
 This might very well NOT be the most effective interval training format for well-trained cyclists, as demonstrated when contrasted to the 30/15 short interval and the 4×8 min high-intensive interval (2-3).